patrickmmartin/errorcodeNX/article.md

 Curate's Eggs
 -------------

-There are yet some potentially interesting ramifications that fall out from error_id that have not been demonstrated, but which we'll touch upon here to pique your interest.
+There are yet some potentially interesting ramifications that fall out from error_id that have not been demonstrated in the interest of brevity, but which we'll touch upon here to pique your interest.

 * _missing switch_: it is possible to write template metaprograms that will
     - allow statically typed handlers to be registered for a switch statement to ensure values are always handled, with various outcomes for a fall-through, (Fail, Pass, etc.)
     - even prevent compilation if handlers are not located for specific  _error_id_ instances
 * _private values_: it is possible to define an _error_id_   _typed_error_  with a value not visible to clients
-   - for _typed error_ this would allows a standard abort via exception for reporting those error conditions not understood explicitly by callers
+   - for _typed error_ this would allows a standard "abort via exception" for reporting those error conditions not understood explicitly by callers
    - for _error id_ this can allow a hierarchy of error conditions to be defined
 * _reserved values_: it is possible to expose an _error_id_ such that it can not be used to define a _typed_error_, yet the value can still be used